ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ## How to properly use virtual threads

 The Project Loom team had a choice about whether to make the virtual thread class a sibling class or a subclass of the existing `Thread` class.
 They have chosen the second option, and now existing code can use virtual threads with little or no changes.
-But as a result of this trade-off, some features that were widely used for platform threads are not useful for virtual threads.
+However, as a result of this trade-off, some features that were widely used for platform threads are not useful for virtual threads.
 The responsibility for knowing and avoiding known pitfalls is now on the programmer.

 ### Do not use virtual threads for CPU-bound tasks

-The OS scheduler for platform threads is _preemptive_ (see "Modern Operating Systems", 4th edition by Andrew S. Tanenbaum and Herbert Bos, 2015).
+The OS scheduler for platform threads is _preemptive<sup>*</sup>_.
 The OS scheduler uses _time slices_ to periodically suspend and resume platform threads.
 Thus, multiple platform threads executing CPU-bound tasks will eventually show progress, even if none of them explicitly yields.

 Nothing in the design of virtual threads prohibits the use of a _preemptive_ scheduler as well.
-But the default work-stealing virtual thread scheduler is _non-preemptive_ and _non-cooperative_ (because the Project Loom team currently has no technical reason to do so).
+However, the default work-stealing virtual thread scheduler is _non-preemptive_ and _non-cooperative_ (because the Project Loom team currently has no technical reason to do so).
 So now a virtual thread can only be suspended if it is blocked on I/O or another supported operation from the Java standard library.
 If you start a virtual thread with a CPU-bound task, that thread monopolizes the OS thread until the task is completed and other virtual threads may experience _starvation_.

+<sub>*see "Modern Operating Systems", 4th edition by Andrew S. Tanenbaum and Herbert Bos, 2015.</sub>

 ### Write blocking synchronous code in the thread-per-request model

 Blocking platform threads is expensive because it wastes limited computing resources.
-Various asynchronous and frameworks use other more grained units of concurrency instead of threads.
+Various asynchronous and frameworks use other more-grained units of concurrency instead of threads.
 These frameworks reuse threads without blocking them and indeed achieve higher scalability.
-But the result of these trade-offs is a significant increase in development complexity.
+However, the result of these trade-offs is a significant increase in development complexity.
 Asynchronous code is much more complex, non-interoperable across frameworks, and difficult to debug and profile.

 In contrast, virtual thread blocking is cheap because it is their main design feature.
 While a blocked virtual thread is waiting for an operation to complete, the carrier thread and underlying OS thread are not blocked (in most cases).
 This allows programmers to develop simpler yet efficient concurrent code in the thread-per-request model.